httpwg/http-extensions/draft-ietf-httpbis-cache-header.md

 Caches SHOULD use the most specific cache-action to a given response, but are not required to use all cache-actions.
 Future updates to this specification can add additional cache-actions.

-Each member of the Cache header can also have any (or all, or none) of the following parameters:
+Each member of the Cache-Status header can also have any (or all, or none) of the following parameters:

 ~~~ abnf
 node           = sh-string